Oleg Smolenkov, CIA’s Russian Spy, Was Key Source For Donald Trump ‘Pee Tape’ Dossier, ‘Daily Mail’ Reports

 — Wendy Siegelman (@WendySiegelman) January 19, 2018

-Ilya Shumanov, a leading anti-corruption campaigner in Russia, now says that as a top aide to close Putin associate Yuri Ushakov, Smolenkov would have been in an ideal position to collect information on the Russian election-sabotage operation in 2016, and would have secretly conveyed that information on to Steele — probably through an intermediary, according to the Daily Mail report.
+Ilya Shumanov, a leading anti-corruption campaigner in Russia, now says that as a top aide to close Putin associate Yuri Ushakov, Smolenkov would have been in an ideal position to collect information on the Russian election-sabotage operation in 2016.
+He added that Smolenkov would have secretly conveyed that information on to Steele — probably through an intermediary, according to the Daily Mail report.

 Ushakov’s name appears twice in the Steele Dossier, which is available online in a searchable text version via Archive.org.
 In the dossier, Steele describes Ushakov — Smolenkov’s boss — as urging “caution” on the election-rigging operation, due to “the potential negative impact on Russia from the operation.”

-In his report on the findings of his Trump-Russia investigation, posted online via The New York Times, special counsel Robert Mueller alludes to the possible existence of the “pee tape,” referring to “compromising tapes of Trump” held by the Crocus Group, the Russian real estate conglomerate owned by oligarch Aras Agalarov, who partnered with Trump on the 2013 Miss Universe pageant in Moscow.
+In his report on the findings of his Trump-Russia investigation, posted online via The New York Times, special counsel Robert Mueller alluded to the possible existence of the “pee tape,” referring to “compromising tapes of Trump” held by the Crocus Group.
+This is the Russian real estate conglomerate owned by oligarch Aras Agalarov, who partnered with Trump on the 2013 Miss Universe pageant in Moscow.